 Our Jewishness has cache not only because it comes from ancient tradition but because it reflects our distinct experiences in art, culture, social action and business.
 It comes out of the way we navigate the path between maintaining our identity and engaging with the greater world.
 Coming to services can seem problematic because we know we should belong but it also can feel distinct from us—even from our own sense of Jewishness.

-As Donniel Hartman said during his last visit (available for viewing on the Aitz Hayim website), American Jewish life has moved into a new stage of development since we began Aitz Hayim.
+As Donniel Hartman said during a recent visit to Aitz Hayim, American Jewish life has moved into a new stage of development since we began Aitz Hayim.
 Jews want more individual opportunities to pick and choose how they will experience, express and “do” their Jewishness.
 They don’t like the limitations of affiliation as they want to define themselves with Jewish perspectives, not be limited by templates.

 Aitz Hayim is at its best when it is fresh and exciting.
 We are looking forward to achieving new heights this year.